 Democrats try delicate tax maneuvers for $3.5 trillion bill

-House Democrats have began the serious work of trying to implement President Joe Biden’s expansive spending plan
+House Democrats have begun the serious work of trying to implement President Joe Biden’s expansive spending plan

 Republicans, who have vowed lockstep opposition to the plan, turned their anger against proposed tax breaks they portrayed as subsidies for wealthy elites rather than help for the poor and middle class.
 Electric vehicles became a rallying symbol as class-warfare overtones echoed through a committee session.